Erez Marom Photography

 Deposit: €4990

 Physical Difficulty: Beginner+.
 We will be onboard the boat unless we take the zodiacs.
 There will be no serious hiking.
-Note that the boats are not luxurious and the cabins are small - please be prepared for a week without luxury or a lot of personal space.
+Note that since we will spend our time on a ship, please be prepared for a week without luxury or a lot of personal space.
+The crew will do their best to accommodate us and make us feel at home.

 Workshop Price Includes